What’s the secret to submitting cohesive, strong, captivating college applications without stressing out your teen?

 Do you offer scholarships?
 I am able to offer partial scholarships to a limited number of students.
 If your family is experiencing financial hardship, please reach out to rachel[at]rachelfusco.com for more information.

 What if I have more questions?
-Please email me at rachel[at]rachelfusco.com
+Please book a free intro call or email me at rachel[at]rachelfusco[dot]com